pauljt/BleBrowser/notes.md

 1. Address multiple pucks without conflicts
 2. assume https url scheme in bookmarks window

+### Version 1.1.4

+1. Filters with no names or namePrefixes should work.
+2. ??
+Throw requestDevice failure exceptions in the promise not directly.

 ## Version 1.2

 1. native logging window